The State Pension

-Although the Trustee is responsible for the management of the Plan, the benefits and contributions offered to employees are determined by the Company as part of their Reward strategy.
+Although the Trustee is responsible for the management of the Plan, the benefits and contributions offered to employees were determined by the Company as part of their previous Reward strategy.

 A copy of the Trust Deed and Rules is available on request from the Plan administrators, JLT.